 2. Select ‘Uninstall a program’.

-3. Right click on recently installed application and select uninstall.
+3. Right click on the recently installed application and select uninstall.

 4. Also Highlight your antivirus, malware or other security software and click Uninstall.